SGDInstitute/apollo/content/collections/pages/mblgtacc/hotels-transportation-parking.md

         content:
           -
             type: text
-            text: 'The Hilton Columbus Downtown is offering a group rate for MBLGTACC 2022 attendees.'
+            text: 'Two hotels are offering a group rate for MBLGTACC 2023 attendees.
+Both hotels are immediately adjacent to the Central Bank Center and attendees can access the convention center via covered skywalk.'
       -
         type: paragraph
         content: